seastco/alert-beacon/README.md

 The hosted implementation is querying the United States Geological Survey (USGS) system every minute using AWS Lambda and EventBridge Scheduler.

 To subscribe, email me your phone number at seastco@proton.me.
-If you'd like to host this yourself, you can use the lambda package uploaded to this repo.

 ### [Magnitude scale](https://en.wikipedia.org/wiki/Moment_magnitude_scale)
 - 2.5 or less - Usually not felt, but can be recorded by seismograph.